home-assistant/home-assistant.io/source/security/index.markdown

 ### Bounties

-As a open source project, Home Assistant cannot offer bounties for security vulnerabilities.
+As an open source project, Home Assistant cannot offer bounties for security vulnerabilities.
 However, if so desired, we of course will credit the discoverer of a vulnerability.

 ## Past advisories